Laragear/CacheQuery/README.md

 For the Eloquent Builder, this wraps happens below it, so all calls pass through the `CacheAwareProxy` before hitting the real base builder.

+## Laravel Octane compatibility

+- There are no singletons using a stale application instance.
+- There are no singletons using a stale config instance.
+- There are no singletons using a stale request instance.
+- There are no static properties written during a request.

+There should be no problems using this package with Laravel Octane.

 ## Security

 If you discover any security related issues, please email darkghosthunter@gmail.com instead of using the issue tracker.